avast/PurpleDome/doc/source/basics/configuration.rst

 caldera_attacks
 ---------------

 Caldera attacks (called abilities) are identified by a unique ID.
-Some abilities are built to target several OS-es.
+Some abilities are built to target multiple OS-es.

 All Caldera abilities are available.
 As some will need parameters and PurpleDome does not offer the option to configure those in the YAML, some caldera attacks might not work without implementing a plugin.